dj-shoko/Project-Shoko/README.md

 1440p Skin for beatoraja, currently only has decide and result skin Currently in the **very early stages of development**.

+## Known General Bugs
+* Some songs causes a crash due to the Bitmap fonts, or rather lack of...

 ## Decide Skin
 ### Features:
 * Stagefile toggle